 We've heard concerns from several individuals about the effects that a hybrid transformation might have on company culture.
 However, a recent report by Microsoft suggests that last year’s transition to remote work has actually strengthened bonds within teams.
 We all got unavoidably authentic glimpses into our coworker's home environments, meeting each other’s family and pets virtually.
 Since going remote, 39% of people have reported feeling more confident being their authentic selves at work!

 Transitioning into a hybrid environment has the opportunity to continue to build on the bonds forged within work teams, while also opening up the possibility of interacting with individuals outside of our immediate department.
-And it’s not just talk!
-65% of employers project to have at least half their workforce back in the office to some degree by the end of July.
-(Source: SHRM)

 The Strains of Hybrid Work on Your Business Practices